 The Johns Brook Bridge is being replaced this construction season and there will be no through traffic for cars or pedestrians.

 Front Country Stewards are available to help you adjust to the parking changes along Route 73.

 Hikers can park at Marcy Field and ride the shuttle to the Garden trailhead.
 The cost will be $10 round-trip per person ($13 Canadian).
 The shuttle will run from 7 am until 7 pm, and the town intends to run the shuttle seven days a week.
-There may be interruptions to the schedule if the town can’t hire enough bus drivers to staff the schedule.

 The town is working closely with the DEC and Adirondack Mountain Club to help inform hikers and provide them with access in spite of the temporary closure.
 The town recognizes that this is a major disruption during the nicest hiking weather, but the bridge replacement is critical.
 The current bridge is in such poor shape that the town can’t run plow trucks over it safely.
 Please respect the closure and don’t park or walk on private property to gain hiking access.
 Illegally parked cars will be towed.
 Town Employees and DEC Rangers will monitor the lot during the week.